proengineer-wes/AI-Document-Processor/README.md

 ## Start the function locally
 - Linux / WSL
-  - ./scripts/getRemoteSettings.sh
-  - ./scripts/startLocal.sh
-- Start azurite (`azurite start`)
-- ./scripts/getRemoteSettings.sh
-- ./scripts/startLocal.sh
+  - Get Remote settings from the function app: `./scripts/getRemoteSettings.sh`
+  - Start the venv and the function app locally `./scripts/startLocal.sh`

 - Windows / PWSH
-  - ./scripts/getRemoteSettings.ps1
-  - ./scripts/startLocal.ps1
+  - Get Remote settings from the function app: `./scripts/getRemoteSettings.ps1`
+  - Start the venv and the function app locally `./scripts/startLocal.ps1`

 ### Troubleshooting
 - Leverage Log Stream to get real-time logging, which will give visibility into each step in the pipeline